Database

 }

-}The operation body uses the same client as a code node: model methods like findMany and update, awaited one call at a time.
+}The operation body uses the same full client as a transaction-operation database node: model methods like findMany and update, awaited one call at a time.
 A pending data migration gates its deploy the same way a destructive schema change does, until approved.

 Browsing data

-The cloud dashboard includes a read-only table and row browser for each managed database, so you can inspect data without leaving Swirls.
+The cloud dashboard includes a read-only table and row browser and a read-only SQL console for each managed database, so you can inspect data without leaving Swirls.
+Writes through the console are rejected.

 Choosing between memory primitives